 Toothpaste and toothbrushes

 We all get through a LOT of toothpaste, but what if you could keep your teeth clean without all of that packaging?
 Brushbox provides an alternative in its toothpaste tabs - you just pop one in your mouth, chew and brush.
 Speaking of brushes, Brushbox’s are very handsome - made from bamboo and look great in the bathroom - and for every one sold, Brushbox will gift one to a child in need as well as planting a tree.

-The only packaging you need to deal with is one large cardboard box, as all of the rolls come “naked”.
+The only packaging you need to deal with is one large cardboard box, as all of the rolls come “naked”, except one decoratively wrapped one to put on display in your bathroom or give to friends and family to spread the word about the product!
 The cardboard tubes are really sturdy too, perfect to reuse for crafting (we used ours in homemade crackers at Christmas) or sustainable gardening (they’re great to plant seedlings in as you can pop them straight in the soil and they will compost).

 Nuddy - which also makes vegan soap in the UK - does a plastic-free razor subscription.
 Once you’ve got your starter pack, which includes a solid brass razor, 5 safety blades and a moisturising shave bar, you can arrange for your refill packs to come either monthly or bi-monthly at a cost of just £9 per month.
 The refill includes 5 more blades, another shave bar and a free gift!
 What’s not to love?

 We're also big fans of Estrid - beautiful steel handled razors with a matching suction mount that come in five subtle shades.
 Did you know that most moisture strips on blade strips contain animal products?
 Not Estrid's, which are certified vegan, and for every purchase a donation is made to the brand's charity partner Women for Women.